yuxng/PoseCNN/README.md

 ### Tested environment
 - Ubuntu 16.04
-- Tensorflow 1.2.0
+- Tensorflow >= 1.2.0
-- CUDA 8.0
+- CUDA >= 8.0

 ### Running on the YCB-Video dataset
 1. Download the YCB-Video dataset from [here](https://rse-lab.cs.washington.edu/projects/posecnn/).

-2. Create a symlink for the YCB-Video dataset
+2. Create a symlink for the YCB-Video dataset (the name LOV is due to legacy, Learning Objects from Videos)
     ```Shell
     cd $ROOT/data/LOV
     ln -s $ycb_data data
     ```

-3. Training and testing on the RGB-D Scene dataset
+3. Training and testing on the YCB-Video dataset
     ```Shell
     cd $ROOT